 The first two are ready-made colour charts are for the complete range of Tim Holtz Distress and Dylusions by Dyan Reaveley collections (all made by Ranger).
 Following these are a few blank ones for you to personalise and make your own charts!
 Use for paints, pens, pencils, inks, anything :) Its good to see the actual colour of each one, sometimes its alot different to what a computer can print.

 To any of these charts, click the jpeg image (it should open in a new tab or window) to see it bigger to download and print for your own personal use.
 Each one should fit at 100% on an A4 or 93% on US Letter, or you can always choose the print option "fit to print" as well.

-Dylusions by Dyan Reaveley range of treasures includes Acrylic Paints in 2oz wide opening jars and 1oz flip top bottles, Ink Sprays, Shimmer Sprays and Paint Pens.
+Dylusions by Dyan Reaveley range of over 30 gorgeous colours includes Acrylic Paint, Ink Sprays, Shimmer Sprays and Paint Pens.

-Tim Holtz Distress range includes Ink Pads, Mini Ink Pads, Reinkers, Mini Archival Ink Pads, Archival Reinkers, Spray Stains, Paints, Watersoluble Crayons, Watercolour Markers, Oxide Sprays, Oxide Ink Pads, Oxide Reinkers and soon to arrive, Embossing Glazes - essential treasures to add colour and texture to our art.
+Tim Holtz Distress range includes Ink Pads, Mini Ink Pads, Reinkers, Mini Archival Ink Pads, Archival Reinkers, Spray Stains, Paints, Watersoluble Crayons, Watercolour Markers, Oxide Sprays, Oxide Ink Pads, Oxide Reinkers and Embossing Glazes - essential treasures to add colour and texture to our art.

 Make Your Own Colour Chart

 The blank charts could be used for any kind of art supplies... any brand, any designer, any type!
 Just have fun discovering all the colours you've got, blending new ones, organising, collecting, playing and simply messing about with colour :)